Business Core Curriculum

 (all Business majors): 40 credits

-The School of Business offers seven undergraduate degree programs: Accounting, Business Analytics, Finance, General Business, International Business, Marketing, and Management.
+The School of Business offers eight undergraduate degree programs: Accounting, Business Analytics, Entrepreneurship, Finance, General Business, International Business, Marketing, and Management.
 Students in each Business major must complete a 40-credit core curriculum consisting of the following courses, in which a minimum grade of C- is required for credit toward the major, with the exceptions noted below:

 |ECO206||Principles of Microeconomics||3|